ifunky/polydev/README.md

-# PolyDev
+# Cloud Security Arcitect Tools (CSAT)

-"Poly" - Comes from the Greek word which means many.
-PolyDev contains a mixture of best practice development and infrastructure tools that can be used locally and as part of a CI/CD process.
+CSAT contains a mixture of best practice development and infrastructure tools for use by Wizards that can be used locally and as part of a CI/CD process.

-**Why PolyDev?**
+**Why CSAT?**

 - Security - Use best practices with IAM Assume Role, no clear text keys
 - Consistency - Just spin up a container and use the right tool versions
 - Extensible - Use the tools the way you want or add new ones

-**What Can I do With PolyDev?**
+**What Can I do With CSAT?**
 - Use it locally instead of installing lots of individual tools
 - Use it in your CI infrastructure pipeline

+## Features

+- Uses Docker-out-of-Docker which uses your host docker installation with just the cli tools running in the tooling container
+- Mounts your `.ssh` and `.aws` folders
+- Mounts the current folder to `data` within the running container

 **What's in the box?**

 Languages

-- Python v3.9.5
+- Python v3.10.5
-- Ruby v2.7.3
+- Ruby v3.0.4
-- Go 1.16.5
+- Go 1.17.10
-- Node v16.3 (npm)
+- Node v17.9.0 (npm)
 -> Why multiple languages?
 This enables us to use best of breed tools regardless of what they're written in.

 ## Tools

+**Wiz-Cli**

+Wiz-cli is a locally deployed command line tool that helps you detect and prevent security misconfigurations and vulnerabilities early in the development cycle.

 **Terraform**